kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

 8. **~** refers to the path **/home/kulbir**
 9. To check your working directory, use the command **pwd**.
 It will tell you the path of the current working directory.
 10. You probably know this, but yes, I will write it.
 The shortcut to open the terminal is **Ctrl+Alt+T**.
+11. You can copy a folder using Ctrl+C and then when you paste it in the terminal or in a text editor you'll directly get the path of that folder!

 # WATCH THIS VIDEO - Thank me later
 Terminal vs. Bash vs. Command line vs. Prompt